GabrielMochi/expenseably-app-web/README.md

 ## Usage

-⚠️ Since the doesn't support creating new users, use the following credentials to get logged in:
+⚠️ Since the application doesn't support creating new users, use the following credentials to get logged in:

 ```
 email: walter_white@gmail.com